Uncovering Your Signature Style: The 7-Day Challenge

 Signature style = aesthetics + reality.
 Let yours do both.

-DAY 7: What is Your Personal Mantra in one sentence?
+DAY 7: Your Personal Mantra

 “If your wardrobe had a voice, what would it say in one unforgettable sentence?”